LEQEMBI- lecanemab injection, solution

 • see “What is the most important information I should know about LEQEMBI?”

-• Serious allergic reactions.
+• serious allergic reactions.
 Swelling of the face, lips, mouth, or tongue, hives, or difficulty breathing have happened during a LEQEMBI infusion.
 Tell your healthcare provider if you have any symptoms of a serious allergic reaction during or after LEQEMBI infusion.

 • infusion-related reactions.
 Infusion-related reactions are a common side effect which can be serious.
 Tell your healthcare provider right away if you get these symptoms during an infusion of LEQEMBI: